LogtalkDotOrg/logtalk3/scripts/embedding/sicstus/NOTES.md

 The following scripts are provided:

 - `sicstus_logtalk_po.sh`
+	Bash shell script for POSIX systems
+- `sicstus_logtalk_po.ps1`
+	PowerShell script for Windows systems

-	creates a `logtalk.po` file with the Logtalk compiler and runtime and an optional `application.po` file for an application
+Both scripts create a `logtalk.po` file with the Logtalk compiler and runtime and an optional `application.po` file for an application.

 The `.po` files can be loaded using the `load_files/1-2` predicates.
 The saved states can be loaded using `sicstus -r SavedStateFile`.